 The book has the narrative, retained in the film, "The brakes were relined, the waterpipes unclogged, the valves ground and a number of other repairs and improvements were paid for by not very mechanically-minded but prudent papa Humbert...We had promised Beardsley School...that we would be back as soon as my Hollywood engagement came to an end (inventive Humbert was to be, I hinted, chief consultant in the production of a film dealing with 'existentialism,' still a hot thing at the time)"

 When they reach the Midwest, at a gas station "under the sign of Pegasus" Humbert briefly loses Lolita but she eventually appears having gone to use the bathroom elsewhere.

-Eventually he realizes they are being followed by a red car.
-He stops for sunglasses, and sees Lolita speaking with a man who resembles Gustave Trapp, a cousin of his father's in Switzerland.
-It's after this Humbert and Lolita have the conversation about the man wanting a map.
+Eventually Humbert realizes they are being followed by a red car.
+He stops for sunglasses and sees a man approach Lolita, who has remained in the car, to speak with her.
+The man resembles Gustave Trapp, a cousin of his father's from Switzerland.
+It's after this Humbert and Lolita have the conversation about the man wanting a map. his is followed by the "What did that man ask you?" conversation in which Lolita says he had lost his way and wanted a map.
 Humbert says he doesn't know if Lolita is lying or insane but they are being followed, he believes by a cop.
 Lolita notes the odometer's nines having changed to the next thousand.
-When she was a child, "I used to think they'd stop and go back to nines, if only my mother agreed to put the car in reverse."
+When she was a child, she says, "I used to think they'd stop and go back to nines, if only my mother agreed to put the car in reverse."
 Humbert realilzes this is the only time she had spoken spontaneously of her pre-Humbertian childhood.
 They continue being followed as the days proceed.
 They pass through Soda, pop 1001.